ibm-cloud-docs/privileged-access-gateway/pag-pre-reqs.md

 - **VPC** - You need to create a VPC to contain the PAG instance.
 - **VPC Subnet** - Required for the gateway host name to be selected.
 Subnets are created by default with a VPC, but you can create additional subnets as well.
 You will be asked during PAG provisioning to provide the CRN of the subnet that you want the PAG endpoint to reside.

 For this release, you must have a public gateway accessible from the subnet that you select for PAG.
-This is needed for PAG to be able access the IBM IAM service from your gateway for authorization..
+This is needed for PAG to be able access the IBM IAM service from your gateway for authorization.
 {: note}

 - **COS instance and bucket** - An [instance of IBM Cloud Object Storage](http://cloud.ibm.com/catalog/services/cloud-object-storage) and bucket must be created to store your PAG session recordings.
 You will need to provide the COS instance and bucket name during PAG provisioning.